Federal Financial Conflict of Interest (FCOI)

 This short (7 minutes) video by Ethics Unwrapped explains what financial conflicts of interest in research are, why it’s important to disclose and manage them, and how the process is part of the ethical conduct of research.

-Required FCOI Training is completed here.
+FCOI Training required by NIH may be completed here.